 This post is the first in a series about transforming the traditional hospital call center to drive engagement, acquisition and retention, and revenue.
 In our next post, we’ll examine the engagement center, a model that has emerged in several leading health systems in response to trends in the market and greater consumerism around healthcare purchasing.
 In our final post, we’ll examine how one large academic institution is blazing the path to anywhere, anytime engagement, delivering powerful advances for patients, local populations, and its business results.

 Today, a strong patient-provider relationship is central to the strategic market shift to patient-centric care.
-This shift is a result of changing customer expectations and market fluctuations; healthcare consumers want better care and reduced costs.
+This shift is a result of changing customer expectations and market fluctuations; healthcare consumers want better care, easier access and reduced costs.
 As a result, health systems now need to capitalize on every patient and consumer interaction—from fielding a first inquiry to actively supporting proactive health, ongoing care, and recovery—to successfully acquire and retain patients for life.

-To achieve this, health systems need to speak with a unified voice and deliver consistent, positive experiences in every interaction, no matter how they communicate with patients and customers.
+To achieve this, health systems need to speak with a unified voice and deliver consistent, positive patient experiences in every interaction, no matter how they communicate with patients and customers.
 As call centers handle around 68 percent of all consumer interactions, it’s vital that the hospital call center is set up to deliver these types of experience.

 Overview of the Traditional Hospital Call Center